Skip to main content

 Soulful Expressions

-Thursday, September 14, 2023 by Mike Levine in Program highlights, 2023-2024 season
+Thursday, September 14, 2023 by Mike Levine in Program highlights

 Key image for: Soulful Expressions

-“Soulful Expressions” features 3 compositions that showcase the vitality of the human spirit.
-“The concert begins with “Aspiration,” the fourth movement from William Grant Still’s Symphony No. 1, also titled “Afro-American,” which was the first symphony by an African-American composer to be performed by a full orchestra.
-Still was the most immediately successful African American classical composer in the first half of the twentieth century and is considered by many to be the dean of African American composers.
+The program begins with “Aspiration,” the fourth movement from William Grant Still’s Symphony No. 1, also titled “Afro-American,” which was the first symphony by an African-American composer to be performed by a full orchestra.
+Still was the most immediately successful African American classical composer in the first half of the 20th century and is considered by many to be the dean of African American composers.

-The second piece of the program, Beethoven’s Piano Concerto Number 3, features guest artist Anastasia Antonacos on piano.
+The second piece on the program, Beethoven’s Piano Concerto Number 3, features guest artist Anastasia Antonacos on piano.
 This work premiered in 1803 and was still unfinished at the time, meaning that Beethoven improvised a large section of the cadenza during the performance.
 The piece signified a shift from a style emulating Mozart to the emergence of Beethoven’s own voice as a composer.

 Get tickets through the box office -- (207) 481-0790 -- or buy your tickets online: